diegomacario/Super-Sunshine/README.md

  </p>
 </p>

-As you can see, the scene description language makes it easy to play with the ray-tracer, and it also enables you to generate animations through scripting.
-It is hard to believe how such a simple feature can lead to such stunning results:
+As you can see, the scene description language makes it easy to play with the ray-tracer.
+As an additional benefit, it also enables you to generate animations through scripting; it is hard to believe how such a simple feature can lead to such stunning results:

 <p align="center">
 <img src="https://github.com/diegomacario/Ray-Tracer/blob/master/readme_images/flower_120.gif"/>